 I have previously worked with the DBL Centre for Health Research and Development, Copenhagen, Denmark, 1995-2002; and the Communicable Disease Surveillance Centre, Health Protection Agency, London, UK, 1988-1995.

 I am Deputy-Director of the LSHTM Malaria Centre, a multidisciplinary and cross-faculty network of researchers working on malaria.
 I am also a member of the London International Development Centre.

 I am the LSHTM Course Director of the MSc One Health, a joint course run by the Royal Veterinary College and LSHTM

 I am academic co-ordinator of the MSc module on the "Epidemiology and Control of Malaria"

 - MSc Infectious Diseases (distance learning)

-The primary aim of my research is the development and evaluation of disease control strategies to improve health in low-income countries, with a specific focus on malaria.
+My research interest is in infectious disease epidemiology, public health and development in low-income countries.
+The primary aim of my research is the development and evaluation of disease control strategies to improve health in resource-constrained environments, with a specific focus on malaria.

-My current research investigates the (i) impact of asymptomatic malaria infections on anaemia and cognition; (ii) epidemiology and control of malaria in school-aged children; and (iii) interventions to improve treatment of malaria and other common childhood infections by community health workers, private clinics and drug shops.
+My current research investigates the (i) impact of asymptomatic malaria infections on anaemia, cognition and education; (ii) epidemiology and control of malaria in school-aged children; and (iii) interventions to improve the treatment of malaria and other common childhood infections by community health workers, private clinics and drug shops.